 - Don’t expect change.
 One of the defining characteristics of narcissism is an inability to see that they are the problem.
 Instead, the narcissist believes they are superior and others are inferior.
 Expecting this to change is unrealistic and causes more issues, not for the narcissist, but rather those living with them.

 - Don’t lose your identity.
-Narcissists have a way to trying to transform the people in their lives into mini versions of themselves.
+Narcissists have a way of trying to transform the people in their lives into mini versions of themselves.
 Their dominant ego dictates that other’s lives would be better if they were more like the narcissist.
 It takes a large amount of self-awareness to keep an ego intact in the face of such pressure.
 While it is difficult, it is not impossible.

 - Establish own standards.
 Narcissists expect perfectionism and clairvoyance from those around them through constant demands and belittling remarks.
 To survive in such an environment, a person needs to establish their own goals, standards, and expectations independent of the narcissist.
 Staying true to those beliefs and guidelines helps to maintain a healthy outlook on life and self.

 - Set invisible boundaries.
 When a person gives a narcissist a firm boundary, they constantly go up to the line and try to push things even further.
 It’s a challenge for them.
-So, the alternative is to set boundaries that are unspoken such as “I will leave if they have an affair,” or “I have a zero tolerance for physical abuse.”
+So, the alternative is to set boundaries that are unspoken such as “I will leave if they have an affair,” or “I have a zero-tolerance for physical abuse.”

 - Counteract the gaslighting.
 A typical form of mental abuse commonly utilized by narcissists is gaslighting.
 This is where the narcissist denies reality and instead paints a completely different picture so believable that the other person thinks they are going crazy.
 To counteract this tactic, it is useful to keep a journal of facts and incidents.
 For instance, writing down that the narcissist had a fit at Thanksgiving over an ungrateful relative.
 This is not to keep a record of wrongs, but rather to have some point of reference when the story is twisted into the relative losing it and verbally assaulting the narcissist.